 God thrives with improvisation.

 Modern churches are realizing that if they want to reach young people, they need to adapt and meet them where they are.
 Without effective teaching and accurate doctrine it’s just a glorified concert, but when you add impactful teachings from God’s Word it is a very powerful combination.
-There is an ever growing separation from the general population from traditional church services and this has been going on for many years.
-If we don’t continue to address this, there will be a new generation of lost and searching people, separated from God, which will negatively affect the culture and values of our next generations.
+Some say the Church is in decline, and I bet they said that in the first century too, but God is faithful and so are His people.
+We have a great responsibility to ensure the next generation knows God the same way that we do.

 Great worship music, effective teachings, small group meetings, breaking of bread together, online church services, and reaching out to our communities are all ways that the modern church is adapting & improvising to move people to find God’s purpose for their lives.

 Jesus Christ gave “The Great Commission” to his disciples and all who would follow.
 Our first step is to know God, then to lead others into the same.
 Whether your purpose is to serve the needs of less fortunate children, to work in the ministry as a leader, or just to pray for someone in the checkout stand at the store, it is all important to God.

 No one else can reach who you can reach.
 God thrives with improvisation.

 Scriptures from KJV Bible unless otherwise noted